cahue129/COMP_232_CI_LISP/instructions/task_1.md

 Process finished with exit code 0
 ```

-### composite tests
+### composition tests
-Note that you should perform tests to ensure that every function works with composition.
+Note that you should perform tests to ensure that none of your functions break when composed.
+Below are a few examples, but you should do more than just the tests below.

 ```
 > (log (exp (log (exp 1))))